Skilljar Dashboard Home Page

 In product work, “fast follow” often means “never.”
 We knew rushing AI into the initial dashboard release would compromise quality, but we also knew customers wanted actionable insights.
 The opportunity was real.

-I recommended sequencing AI as a dedicated follow-up release, ensuring it received the legal review, engineering validation, and design rigor it required, without jeopardizing the dashboard launch.
-My PM partner and I would actively pursue it as the "next" item to work on.
+After some discussions about pros, cons and timelines I recommended sequencing AI as a dedicated follow-up release, ensuring it received the legal review, engineering validation, and design rigor it required, without jeopardizing the dashboard launch.
 This was a difficult choice to make because there was clear signal for this capability.

 These were used to rapidly test, validate, and refine prompts before diving into the UI design.

-We quickly landed on a flyout as the right design pattern to protect computing resources and not overwhelm users with too much data.
+Early on, we explored more robust options like conversational analytics, putting those aside for the first version due to feasibility and hallucination concerns.
+We landed on a flyout as the right design pattern to protect computing resources and not overwhelm users with too much data.
+This would allow us to have a dedicated question with a robust prompt behind the scenes.
 This would open when the user selected the Explore Insights button.
 Typography, spacing, and motion were honed through rounds of iteration and critique to make every interaction feel intentional.

 Recommendations referenced specific metrics, explained observed patterns, and communicated uncertainty when appropriate.
-We added visible guardrails and lightweight usability enhancements, including a one-click copy feature to make insights actionable.
+We added visible guardrails and lightweight usability enhancements, including a one-click copy feature to make insights easy to share.

 Before launch, we secured legal approval, implemented quality controls for prompt outputs, and instrumented structured feedback to measure trust and usefulness from day one.

-The result transformed analysis that once required hours, sometimes days, of digging through reports into seconds.
+The result transforms analysis that once required days of digging into seconds and a button press.
 Dozens of columns and potentially thousands of rows were distilled into a focused page of insights, enabling customers to take faster, more informed actions.

 Because we sequenced the work intentionally, the fast follow didn’t die.